+$$h(A,B) = \max{a \in A} \min{b \in B} d(a,b), \tag{1}$$

+$$H(A,B) = \max(h(A,B), h(B,A)),$$ (2)

-$h(A,B) = \max{a \in A} \min{b \in B} d(a,b), \ H(A,B) = \max(h(A,B),h(B,A)),$ where d is a point-wise measure, such as, the Euclidean distance.
+where d is a point-wise measure, such as, the Euclidean distance.
 An inherent problem with the Hausdorff distance is that a point in A that is farthest from any point in B dominates the distance.
-To overcome this problem, Huttenlocher and Rucklidge have defined a generalized discrete Hausdorff distance (see e.g. [14]), given by the k-th largest distance rather than the maximum:
+To overcome this problem, Huttenlocher and Rucklidge have defined a generalized discrete Hausdorff distance (see, e.g., Huttenlocher and Rucklidge, 1992), given by the kth largest distance rather than the maximum

-$$h_k(A, B) = kth{a \in A} \min{b \in B} d(a, b), \ H_k(A, B) = \max(h(A, B), h(B, A)).$$
+$$h_k(A,B) = k \operatorname{th}{a \in A} \min{b \in B} d(a,b), \tag{3}$$

+$$H_k(A,B) = \max(h(A,B), h(B,A)).$$ (4)

-This metric eliminates somehow the farthest-point domination disadvantage of the Hausdorff metric, but works only for a finite set of points (it is mainly used for k = m/2 where m is the size of the point set).
+This metric eliminates somehow the farthest-point domination disadvantage of the Hausdorff metric, but works only for a finite set of points (it is mainly used for k = m/2, where m is the size of the point set).
 The generalized Hausdorff distance does not obey the metric properties.

-An interesting alternative measure, called nonlinear elastic matching, is presented in [9].
+An interesting alternative measure, called nonlinear elastic matching, is presented in (Fagin and Stockmeyer, 1998).
 This measure does not obey the traditional metric properties but a relaxed set of metric properties instead.
 In practice, this provides the same advantages as any metric, and therefore can be used for clustering.
-However, the arbitrary number of points distributed on the edges, the need of determining certain starting matching points and the complexity of computing such a match (O(mn)) using dynamic programming [2]) makes this measure inappropriate for very large data sets.
+However, the arbitrary number of points distributed on the edges, the need of determining certain starting matching points and the complexity of computing such a match (O(mn)) using dynamic programming (Arkin et al., 1997)) makes this measure inappropriate for very large data sets.

-In our algorithm we use a new similarity criterion based on the average of minimum point distances:
+In our algorithm we use a new similarity criterion based on the average of minimum point distances, which is derived by adapting (1) as follows:

-$$h{avg}(A, B) = \text{average}{a \in A} \min{b \in B} d(a, b)$$
+$$h{\text{avg}}(A,B) = \operatorname{average}{a \in A} \min{b \in B} d(a,b).$$ (5)

-This measure behaves nicely (gives intuitive results) and it can be computed quite efficiently, as is shown in the next Section.
+This measure behaves nicely (gives intuitive results) and it can be computed quite efficiently, as is shown in the next section.
 The metric properties do not hold for this measure either, but in some sense they hold for a representative average set of points probably different from the original point set.
-Figure 1 (left) illustrates an example where, using Hausdorff distance, the shape Q is matched with A instead of B (B is intuitively the closest match).
-According to the similarity measure used in our work, B is indeed closer to Q than A.
+Fig. 1 illustrates an example where, using Hausdorff distance, the shape O is matched with A instead of B (B is intuitively the closest match).
+According to the similarity measure used in our work, B is indeed closer to Q than A, because the small peak of B is alleviated by the rest of B which is indeed very close to Q.